versionone/vue/readme.md

     - *tests will not work with node@7.3 or node@7.4*
 - **npm@^3.0.0**

 You can run `npm run verify` to determine if you meet the above requirements.
-If you do not **and** have already attempted to run Vue, then you need to run the following commands: `rm -rf node_modules docs/node_modules` and `npm install npm@^3.0.0 -g`.
+If you do not **and** have already attempted to run VersionOne UI, then you need to run the following commands: `rm -rf node_modules docs/node_modules` and `npm install npm@^3.0.0 -g`.

 ### Step 2: Installing Dependencies
-Run `npm run setup`.
+Run `npm install`.
 If there is an error, see the [Prerequisites](#Step-1-Prerequisites) section.

-This is only required to be run either the **first** time running Vue on your machine **or** if new dependencies have been added (will produce an error when running the commands below).
+This is only required to be run either the **first** time running VersionOne UI on your machine **or** if new dependencies have been added (will produce an error when running the commands below).

 ### Step 3: Running the Documentation Site Locally
 Run `npm start` and open your browser to **[http://localhost:3000](http://localhost:3000)**.